How Miniature Motors Power Modern Medicine: From Insulin Pumps to Surgical Robots

 Piezoelectric motors convert electrical energy into motion through ceramic deformation.
 The critical advantage: they contain no magnetic components.
 This makes them MRI-compatible, a property that no conventional motor can match.
 When a patient needs a procedure during an MRI scan, piezoelectric actuation is often the only option.

 Ultrasonic motors use high-frequency vibration to achieve high torque at low speed in extremely compact packages.
 Endoscopic instruments, where space inside the body is measured in millimeters, use ultrasonic motors because they deliver the force needed for tissue manipulation without the bulk of conventional gearboxes.
+If you’re weighing this kind of work as a path, it’s one of the most concrete arguments for why engineering remains a strong career choice.

 Insulin pumps: when motor precision is life or death

 An insulin pump delivers continuous subcutaneous insulin through a tiny cannula.
 The motor drives a lead screw that pushes a reservoir plunger in controlled increments.
-The Medtronic MiniMed 780G, Insulet Omnipod 5, and Tandem t:slim X2 all deliver flow rates as low as 0.025 units per hour.
+The Medtronic MiniMed 780G, Insulet Omnipod 5, and Tandem t:slim X2 all deliver basal rates as low as 0.025 units per hour.
 That’s a mechanical motion measured in micrometers, repeated thousands of times daily, for months between reservoir changes.

 Surgical robots: sub-millimeter precision at scale